 Daina Higgins is a painter working in oil, gouache, watercolor, and spray paint.
 Her work has been exhibited nationally in New York, Columbus, Philadelphia, Boston, and Los Angeles.
-Her work has been featured in 15 solo exhibitions since 2005.
+Her work has been featured in 16 solo exhibitions since 2005.
+In the fall of 2023 she mounted a solo exhibition at the SUNY Westchester Community College Art Gallery.
 In 2021 she mounted a solo exhibition at Contemporary Art Matters in Columbus, Ohio.
 Recent group exhibitions include Basin Gallery (Brooklyn, NY), Cerulean Arts Gallery (Philadelphia, PA), Woodmere Art Museum (Philadelphia, PA), and Piano Craft Gallery (Boston, MA).

 She has been featured in various publications including The New York Times, The Brooklyn Rail, ArtNews, The Columbus Dispatch, The Village Voice, and Create Magazine.
 In 2006 Roberta Smith reviewed her exhibition at Elizabeth Harris Gallery, ending her review with “[she]…creates a poetic awareness of the passage of light, moving through the world, bouncing off things and making visual experience fleetingly possible.”
 That same year, her graffiti was featured in Nicholas Ganz’ book Graffiti Women: Street Art from Five Continents.